storybookjs/marko/docs/essentials/controls.md

 };
 ```

-This replaces the input with a color picker leading to a more intuitive developer experience.
+This replaces the input with a color picker for a more intuitive developer experience.

 ![Essential Control addon with a color picker](./addon-controls-args-background-color.png)

 ### Fully custom args

-Up until now, we've only used auto-generated controls based on the component we're writing stories for.
+Up until now, we only used auto-generated controls based on the component we're writing stories for.
 If we are writing [complex stories](../workflows/stories-for-multiple-components) we may want to add controls for args that aren’t part of the component.

 ```js
 // Table.stories.js